-The handler attends many long and hard physical hours of training throughout their career with their canine.
+The handler attends many physical hours of training throughout their career with their canine.
 The partnership between the canine and their handler is one of the most unique in the police force because at the end of each shift the canine actually goes home with the handler and becomes part of the family.